 3. Red Cliff (赤壁)

 Red Cliff is based on one of the most famous battles in Chinese history, the outcome of which led to the formation of the Three Kingdoms (220 to 280 AD).
 Split into two parts, and featuring tens of historical characters, this Chinese movie could be confusing at times, especially to viewers unused to Chinese names.
 That said, it is still an effective introduction for those curious about Three Kingdoms history.
-It is certainly also thrilling, full of many awe-inspiring battle scenes.
+It is certainly also thrilling, full of numerous awe-inspiring battle scenes.

 4. Farewell My Concubine (霸王别姬)

 The decades prior to the Second World War were tragic and tumultuous for China.
 The whole country was strangled by encroaching western imperialism, internal strife, and remnants of appalling medieval beliefs.
-This 1993 production, which earned an Oscar nomination, highlights one of the tragedies of those times.
+This 1993 production, which earned an Oscar nomination, highlights one of the worst tragedies of those times.
 It tells the story of boys trained / forced to play feminine roles (花旦, huadan) roles in Chinese opera.
 By following the life of one such character, the identity conflicts that result are starkly, hauntingly, depicted.

 5. Lai Shi, China’s Last Eunuch (中国最后一个太监)

 A phenomenon in Chinese history is that of eunuchs often dominating the imperial court.
 From the Qin Dynasty right till the final days of the Qing Dynasty, there were numerous cases of eunuchs manipulating imperial politics, if not downright seizing power.
-Little wonder therefore, that the Chinese terms for eunuch, taijian (太监) and huanguan (宦官), carry extreme negative connotations in the modern version of the language.
-These connotations includes being sycophantic, scheming, or just downright malicious.
+Little wonder, therefore, that the Chinese terms for eunuch, taijian (太监) and huanguan (宦官), carry extreme negative connotations in the modern version of the language.
+These connotations includes being sycophantic, scheming, or and downright malicious.

 Warning!
 The uncensored version has a pretty gruesome scene in the first half-hour.
 One involving a minor.